mik-jozef/archive/README.md

-# archive
-Things that are not particularly useful, but I don't want to delete
+Things that are not particularly useful, but I don't want to delete anyway